nl-digigo/ICDD-NL/docs/validation/5_SchemaValidation.md

 INF4| owl:unionOf*| generate rdf:type predicates based upon owl:unionOf rdf:list
 INF5| owl:sameAs| copy predicates both ways.
 When sameAs constructs are available it is necessary that cardinality constraints take these constructs into account.

-* The interpretation of owl:unionClass is unclear in the specification: The ICDD model contains properties with domain objects with blank nodes containing a owl:unionOf predicate.
+*The interpretation of owl:unionClass is unclear in the specification: The ICDD model contains properties with domain objects with blank nodes containing a owl:unionOf predicate.
 It can be recommended that owl:unionClass is interpreted following the owl specification.
 Arguably this would be in line with the conversion of rdfs:domain and rdfs:range as restrictions for testing purposes.
 This means individuals must be typed accordingly.

 Shacl has advanced features which enables so-called sparql rules.
 These are rules based upon a Sparql construct query which are connected to a Shacl Shape.
-The following screenshot shows a sparql rule.This rule adds super property values to each resource that has a value for a subproperty.
+The following screenshot shows a sparql rule.
+This rule adds superproperty values to each resource that has a value for a subproperty.
 This rule is connected to a shape targeting owl:Thing.
-Arguably this can be further refined.
+Arguably the target class this can be further refined.

 <img src="./media/icdd/shacl_subpropertiesRule.png"
      alt="example Shacl inference rule for subproperties"